harrewarre/harrewijnen-net/src/wwwroot/content/valheim-linux-server.md

 ## Port configuration

 This step will depend on your network infrastructure, I'm running my server on the Azure cloud platform which has its own way of configuring ports for VMs.
-You setup is probably different but the gist of all of it is that you need op open the port range **`2456-2458`** for incoming traffic.
+Your setup is probably different but the gist of all of it is that you need op open the port range **`2456-2458`** for incoming traffic.

 ## Running the server

-It's tempting now to just run the `start_valheim.sh` file and starting gaming but that comes with a drawback.
+It's tempting now to just run the `start_valheim.sh` file and start gaming but that comes with a drawback.
 When you close your SSH session, your server will stop.
 To fix that we'll use systemd to run the gameserver for us (and even try to restart it should it for some reason crash or shut down).

 Here is the config file I'm using: